scrapinghub/dateparser/docs/custom_language_detection.rst

 Custom language detection
 =========================

-`dateparser` allows to customize the language detection behavior.
+`dateparser` allows to customize the language detection behavior by using the ``detect_languages_function`` parameter.
 It currently supports two language detection libraries out of the box: `fasttext <https://github.com/facebookresearch/fastText>`_ and `langdetect <https://github.com/Mimino666/langdetect>`_, and allows you to implement your own custom language detection.